Hexworks/hexworks-site/_zircon_docs/2018-07-18-a-zircon-crash-course.md

 2. We set its size to `10x10`
 3. We fill it with the `x` character
 4. We use the REXPaint16x16 tileset for it
-5. We set a `StyleSet` to be used by this [TileGraphics]
-6. And we finally create an actual instance of the [TileGraphics]
+5. And we finally create an actual instance of the [TileGraphics]

 > Note that in Zircon there is a helper class for every object which you might want to create and for
-> ease of use it is named after the object it creates using plural form.
+> ease of use it is named after the object it creates.
-> So here we use `TileGraphics` to create instances of `TileGraphics` and `Sizes` to create `Size` objects.

 Now we have a [TileGraphics] but what is all that stuff about colors, styles and modifiers?